SAlimdjanov/Meta-Back-End-Developer-Projects/2 - Little Lemon API/README.md

 -   `/api/orders` (GET): Returns all orders with items assigned to the delivery crew
 -   `/api/orders/{orderId}` (PATCH): Update delivery status (0 undelivered, 1 delivered)

+## Note

+Use Insomnia to test is much more effective than using the browsable API view.
+Just open the database to view item/user IDs, for use as keys when making requests as they are the primary keys of their respective models.